 Land Use History of the Research Ranch

-Humans have influenced the ecology of Southwestern North America for millennia in a succession beginning with Native Americans.
-Several chronologies have been suggested but in general, it is recognized that Big Game Hunters arrived approximately 10000 bce.
-Other groups followed such as the Cochise, Preceramic O’otam, the Formative O’otam (Pima), Hohokam and the Sobaipuri whose occupancy overlapped arrival of Spanish explorers such as Fray Marcos de Niza, Francisco Vasuez de Coronado, Padre Eusebio Kino and Captain Juan Mateo Manje.
-Modern Native Americans relied on gathering of native plants, hunting, and practiced some horticulture on floodplains.
-Apaches moved into the area near what is currently the Research Ranch in approximately 1680 ce and had largely replaced the indigenous tribes by the end of the 17th century.
-The warlike Apaches and their allies, plus the introduced disease, malaria, kept settlement by those of European descent at low levels until the 1870s.
+Humans have influenced the ecology of Southwestern North America for millennia in a succession beginning with Indigenous communities.
+On the AWRR, several chronologies have been suggested, but in general it is recognized that big game hunters arrived approximately 10000 BCE.
+Other groups followed such as the O'odham, Ópata, and Sobaipuri, and their occupancy overlapped the arrival of Spanish explorers such as Fray Marcos de Niza, Francisco Vasuez de Coronado, Padre Eusebio Kino, and Captain Juan Mateo Manje.
+Indigenous peoples relied on gathering of native plants, hunting, and limited horticulture in the floodplains.
+The Apache moved into the area near what is currently the Research Ranch in approximately 1680 CE and had largely replaced other indigenous tribes by the end of the 17th century.
+The Apache and their allies, combined with malaria (an introduced disease), kept European settlement low until the 1870s.

-The area now known as the Research Ranch was homesteaded by numerous individuals including T. B. Titus, Wm.
-Roth, James L. Finley, Juan Telles, Francis Cuthbert Fenderson, Willard T. Roath, and John D. Riggs.
-Many of the homesteaders were already present when the federal lands were surveyed in 1912.
-In the mid-20th century Frank and Ariel Appleton purchased the deeded land and grazing allotments of the Clark Ranch and the Swinging H Ranch (approximately 8,000 acres total) and created the Elgin Hereford Cattle Ranch.
-By the late 1960s the Appletons had determined the land they owned and leased (approximately 8,000 acres) could play a larger purpose than as a small cattle ranch.
-In 1968 they sold their cattle and converted the ranch into a research facility to serve as a reference area and control site to evaluate large scale land uses, including but not limited to grazing by domestic livestock.
-The Appletons formed a non-profit organization, The Research Ranch Inc., to administer the facility.
-The Forest Service and the Arizona State Trust Land Department agreed to suspend grazing on the allotments held by the Appletons.
+The area now known as the AWRR was homesteaded by numerous individuals including T. B. Titus, Wm.
+Roth, James L. Finley, Juan Telles, Francis Cuthbert Fenderson, Willard T. Roath, and John D. Riggs, many of whom were already present when the federal lands were surveyed in 1912.
+In the mid-20th century, Frank and Ariel Appleton purchased the deeded land and grazing allotments of the Clark and the Swinging H ranches (approximately 8,000 acres total) and created the Elgin Hereford Ranch.
+By the late 1960s, the Appletons had determined the could play a larger purpose than as a small cattle ranch.
+In 1968, they sold their cattle and converted the ranch into a research facility to serve as a reference area and control site to evaluate large scale land uses, including but not limited to grazing by domestic livestock.
+The Appletons formed a non-profit organization, The Research Ranch Inc. (later named the Research Ranch Foundation), to administer the facility.
+The Forest Service and the Arizona State Land Department agreed to suspend grazing on the allotments held by the Appletons.

-In the late 1970s the Appletons sought a conservation organization to take over management of the Research Ranch to ensure the longevity of the facility.
-Audubon had become concerned about the decrease in population of birds that were dependent on grasslands, so accepted management of the Research Ranch in 1980 under conditions outlined in a Memorandum of Agreement between Audubon and The Research Ranch Foundation (previously incorporated as The Research Ranch Inc.).
-The Appletons donated over half of their private land to TRR/TRRF which was then transferred to Audubon.
-The Whittell Foundation established an endowment within Audubon, distributions from which to be used solely to support the Research Ranch.
-The name of the ecological field station was changed to the Appleton-Whittell Research Ranch of the National Audubon Society, Inc.
+In the late 1970s, the Appletons sought a conservation organization to take over management of the AWRR to ensure the longevity of the facility.
+Audubon had become concerned about the decrease in population of birds that were dependent on grasslands, so accepted management responsibilities in 1980 under conditions outlined in a Memorandum of Agreement between Audubon and The Research Ranch Foundation.
+The Appletons donated over half of their private land to The Research Ranch Foundation and later it transferred to Audubon.
+The Whittell Foundation established an endowment wit hin Audubon, distributions from which are used solely to support the AWRR.
+At this time, the name of the ecological field station was changed to the Appleton-Whittell Research Ranch of the National Audubon Society, Inc.

 Additional details of the land use and certain land transactions of the Research Ranch are described in Conrad Bahre’s “Land-use History of the Research Ranch, Elgin, Arizona,” (1977) and by Glendon Collins in “A History of the Lands in the National Audubon Society’s Research Ranch near Elgin, in Santa Cruz County, Arizona,” (2008).
 Copies of each are housed in the Research Ranch library and are available in digital form in the website library under Literature Associated with AWRR.